IntroVirt/IntroVirt/README.md

 -   **Documentation**: TBD

 ## License
 IntroVirt is licensed under the Apache v2.0 License.

 ## Related

-If you’re interested in Bareflank, you might also be interested in the following hypervisor projects:
+If you’re interested in IntroVirt, you might also be interested in the following projects:

 **LibVMI:** <br>
 https://github.com/libvmi/libvmi